 Leaders and Managers can use the Pareto Principle in a number of ways

 The rule is named after Italian economist Vilfredo Pareto, who according to Wikipedia, observed in 1906 that 80% of the land in Italy was owned by 20% of the population; and that 20% of the pea pods in his garden contained 80% of the peas.
-In business, the principle is usually used to estimate that 20% of tasks produce 80% of the total work done.
+The Pareto principle is usually used to estimate that 20% of tasks produce 80% of the total work done.

 The concept of the Pareto Principle sparked a great understanding for me in a whole host of management interventions.
-I used the principle when business planning when working out strategies and finally I used it when developing job roles and descriptions.
+I used the principle in business planning when working out strategies.
+I also used the principle when developing job roles and descriptions.

 The Pareto principle can be used in any business and also in your personal life.
 If you have many household tasks to complete you can pick out the top 20% which are going to make the biggest difference and concentrate on those.

 As with any model, there are always refinements.
 Perry Marshall in his fantastic book 80/20 Sales and Marketing goes further.
-He explains that you can apply the Pareto Principle to the Top 20%, so that you can further refine and focus on your most fruitful customers and develop a lucrative profile of targeting new customers.
-This approach could also be applied to processes and other work-related strategies to develop a targeted methodology to focus on the most productive, or most profitable areas of the business.
+He explains that you can apply the Pareto Principle to the Top 20% of your customers.
+You can further refine and focus on your most fruitful customers and develop a lucrative profile of targeting new customers.
+This approach could also be applied to processes and other work-related strategies.
+The result would be to develop a targeted methodology to focus on the most productive, or most profitable areas of the business.